mr0chill/gifpanel/README.md

 - `PROCESSED`: The script moves processed PNG files to this folder.
 - `GIFS`: The script saves the generated GIFs in this folder.

+## GIF Parameters 🎛️

+The GIF is created using the following parameters:

+- `format="GIF"`: Specifies the output format as a GIF.
+- `save_all=True`: Saves all the frames in the sequence as a single file.
+- `append_images=frames[1:]`: Appends the remaining frames to the first frame.
+- `optimize=True`: Optimizes the GIF for a smaller file size.
+- `quality=95`: Sets the quality of the GIF (larger values result in better quality but larger file sizes).
+- `duration=100`: Sets the duration between frames in milliseconds (in this case, 100 ms or 10 fps).
+- `loop=0`: Sets the number of times the GIF loops (0 means it will loop indefinitely).

+These parameters can be adjusted to change the output GIF's appearance and behavior.

 ## Examples 🖼️

 Here are some examples to show you the magic in action!